Colombia | Padre José Alejandro Aguilar Posada, Finca Villa Loyola

 More than 100 years ago, high in the Andean mountains of Colombia's Nariño region, Manuel Delgado felt it in his heart to donate his farm to the church he loved.
 The farm, Finca Villa Loyola, was to be a respite for Catholic church leaders and students.
 But church leaders had a different idea: they were more interested in using the farm to help the surrounding community.

-Finca Villa Loyola has turned into a work of pride producing one of the very best coffees in all of Colombia, winning First Place in the Cup of Excellence in 2008.
+Finca Villa Loyola turned into a work of pride, producing one of the very best coffees in all of Colombia, winning First Place in the Cup of Excellence in 2008.

 ~~~